 Quick as a Cricket by Audrey Wood

-4. Taking notes on how to write dialogue will help students remember the lesson as well as give them a resource to refer back to when writing.
+Taking notes on how to write dialogue will help students remember the lesson as well as give them a resource to refer back to when writing.
+This interactive writing notebook page uses speech bubbles to give example of dialogue and flip open to take notes.
+You may also use MINI WRITING ANCHOR CHARTS to paste in notebooks if you don’t have time for interactive writing notebooks.

 I HOPE YOU FOUND THIS USEFUL AND YOUR STUDENTS ARE USING DIALOGUE IN A WAY THAT WON’T MAKE YOU PULL YOUR HAIR OUT!